stuartpb/onesshot/README.md

-# onesshot
+# gogo-plushu-sandbox

-A web app to perform a one-shot command on an SSH server.
+This is a minimum-viable proof-of-concept script to make the Plushu sandbox listen on a specific port